kameleon-ad/kameleon-ad/README.md

 I currently live in Poland.

-I have been building APIs and tools for Machine Learning and data systems, in US and Europe, with different teams and organizations. 🌎
+I have been building APIs and tools for Machine Learning and Data Engineering, in US and Europe, with different teams and organizations. 🌎

 I like to build things with Deep Learning/Machine Learning, distributed systems, SQL and NoSQL databases, Docker, Python, TypeScript (and JavaScript), modern backend APIs, and modern frontend frameworks. 🤖